 We all need to run personal errands during the day at some point.
-From pediatrician appointments to license renewals, yoga classes, etc. Taking entire days off for each is just insane.
+From paediatrician appointments to license renewals, yoga classes, etc. Taking entire days off for each would simply be insane.

 Working remotely allows your employees to manage their time better without the burden of being confined to the office most of the day.

 Employees can work practically anywhere, as long as they have good WiFi connection.
 They can also manage their breaks better, navigate through other aspects of their personal life, and even take on heavier tasks more smoothly.